trujunzhang/App-1.4.26-2-fixed/docs/README.md

 Just update the content for each variable accordingly or remove it if the information is not available.
 More details [here](https://github.com/jekyll/jekyll-seo-tag/blob/master/docs/usage.md#usage).

 # How to rename an article
-Assume that we want to rename the article `The Free Plan` to `Freemium Features` for the hub `billing and plan types` in New Expensify platform.
+Assume that we want to rename the article `The Free Plan` to `Freemium Features` for the hub `billing and plan types` in New Ieatta platform.
 1. Go to `docs/articles/new-expensify/billing-and-plan-types`
 2. Rename `The-Free-Plan.md` to `Freemium-Features.md`.
 Use dashes for spaces in the file name.